realworldocaml/book/book/concurrent-programming.md

 [end-of-file condition]{.idx}

-One important aspect of how this is written is that it uses *pushback*, which is to say that if the writer can't make progress writing, the reader will stop reading.
+One important aspect of how this is written is that it uses *pushback*, which is to say that if the reader can't make progress reading, the writer will stop writing.
 If you don't implement pushback in your servers, then a stopped client can cause your program to leak memory, since you'll need to allocate space for the data that's been read in but not yet written out.
 [pushback]{.idx}